 Tips for Speeding Up Recovery from Sciatica

-While most cases of sciatica will improve on their own with time and rest, there are some things you can do to help speed up your recovery.
+While most cases of sciatica should improve on their own with time and rest, there are some things you can do to help speed up your recovery.
 Below we’ll outline some of these tips:

 1. Use Ice and Heat Therapy